 The Medium Term Financial Strategy (MTFS) of a large corporation with many demand-led services and complex and uncertain funding streams will always contain a significant degree of risk.
-While the government's 4-year settlement deal should have provided additional certainty, in practice this is not the case as there are significant elements of transitional funding (e.g. Education Services Grant), one-off funding (e.g. Adult Services Support Grant) and other uncertainties (e.g. Business Rate Revaluation impact) that continue to make long term financial planning very challenging.
-In general, factors that can have a material effect on the medium term financial position of an authority include:
+While there is some added certainty in 2016/17 following the Comprehensive Spending Review there remain significant areas of uncertainty over the medium term including business rate revalution in 2017, the government's intentions regarding New Homes Bonus, and the potential move to full business rate retention.
+In general, factors that can have a material effect on the financial position of an authority include:

-- The lack of certainty in future resource levels; - Changes in function & funding; - Changes in how some services are funded; - Changes in the economy including the impact on business rates income; - Changes in employer costs e.g. pension or national insurance changes; - The level of future successful appeals against the business rating list; - Impact of levels of house building on both council tax and new homes bonus; - Achievement of performance targets for performance related funding; - Ability to manage identified demand-led service pressures; - Decisions on council tax and council tax reduction; - Democratic support for change including partnership working and integration.
+- The lack of certainty in future resource levels and future grant distribution models; - Changes in function & funding; - Changes in how some services are funded; - Changes in the economy including the impact on business rates income; - Changes in employer costs e.g. pension or national insurance changes; - The level of future successful appeals against the business rating list; - Impact of levels of house building on both council tax and new homes bonus; - Achievement of performance targets for performance related funding; - Climate change and weather impacts; - Ability to manage identified service pressures; - Decisions on council tax and council tax reduction: - Democratic support for change including partnership working and integration.

 Risks to the MTFS arise from both external and internal factors.
 External risks include, for example, Government policy decisions that can have an adverse impact on the council.
-External risks are generally the most difficult to manage or plan for.
+External risks are generally the most difficult to manage and plan for.

-Internal risks can also arise for a number of reasons, such as cost overruns, changing priorities or ineffective systems of demand management.
+Internal risks can also arise for a number of reasons, such as cost overruns, changing priorities or poor systems of demand management.
 They may also be influenced by external factors.
 It is vital to have adequate mechanisms to manage internal risks if financial stability is to be achieved.
 There are a number of ways in which the effects of risks can be managed and these are set out in the following risk table.
-Furthermore, the City Council's MTFS aims to minimise the impact of some of the major financial risks and the impact on the delivery of the City's Corporate Plan commitments.
+Furthermore, the city council's MTFS aims to minimise the impact of some of the major financial risks and the impact on the delivery of the city's Corporate Plan commitments.

-However, the forecasts within the MTFS are based on prudential assumptions that reflect the most likely position based on current knowledge and therefore there are also opportunities if any of the forecasts overstate actual expenditure or under-estimate actual income.
+However, the forecasts within the MTFS are based on assumptions that reflect the most likely position based on current knowledge and therefore there are also opportunities if any of the forecasts overstate actual expenditure or under-estimate actual income.